Yzma/jungle-rails/README.md

 # Jungle

-A mini e-commerce application built with Rails 6.1 for purposes of teaching Rails by example.
+A mini e-commerce application built with Ruby on Rails that allows visitors to view, purchase, and review products.
+Email receipts are sent upon a successful order that uses the Stripe API for secure transactions.

-## TODO
-- Better description
-- Screen shots

 ## Setup